 An SFRS is essentially a slightly different version of International Financial Reporting standards (IFRS).
 Hence knowledge of SFRS would empower a bookkeeper to work in other regions where IFRS is employed as well.

 Similarly knowledge of Inland Revenue Authority of Singapore (IRAS) regulations is crucial to claim tax credit, where applicable.
-For instance, firms in Singapore are eligible for the Productivity and Innovation Credit (PIC).
-A good bookkeeper would categorize the items, from which he can claim PIC, under ‘PIC Fixed Assets’.
+For instance, firms in Singapore are eligible for these tax incentives:

 Know the audit process

-Further, a bookkeeper must know the basics of the auditing process in Singapore.
+Furthermore, a bookkeeper must know the basics of the auditing process in Singapore.
 For instance, companies with less than S$5million in annual revenue, has 20 or less shareholders, and no corporate shareholder are exempted from having its accounts audited.
 Those exempted from audit may submit unaudited financial statements, commonly known as director’s reports.
-(Check if your company qualifies for audit exemption in this exclusive infographic.)
+Check if your company qualifies for audit exemption in our exclusive infographic.

 Remember, bookkeeping is not analysing or producing management and financial reports.
 It’s also different from filing taxes with the Inland Revenue Authority of Singapore (IRAS) or filing annual reports with the Accounting and Corporate Regulatory Authority (ACRA).